South Korea orders doctors who joined protracted strike over medical school plan to return to work

-SEOUL, South Korea — (AP) — South Korean officials issued return-to-work orders for doctors participating in a one-day walkout Tuesday as part of a protracted strike against government plans to boost medical school admissions, starting next year.
+SEOUL, South Korea — (AP) — South Korean officials issued return-to-work orders for doctors participating in a one-day walkout Tuesday as part of a protracted strike against the government's plan to sharply boost medical school admissions.

 Since February, more than 12,000 trainee doctors have been on strike in a deepening standoff with government officials, who want to grow the country's number of doctors by up to 10,000 by 2035.
-Many reject the plan, saying schools won't be able to handle the increased flow and that the quality of the country's medical services would suffer.
+Many reject the plan, set to begin next year, saying schools won't be able to handle the increased flow and that the quality of the country's medical services would suffer.

 About 4% of the country’s 36,000 private medical facilities, categorized as clinics, have told authorities they would participate in a one-day strike on Tuesday, according to South Korea’s Health and Welfare Ministry.

-There’s a possibility that the strike could expand.
-Speaking at a rally participated by thousands of doctors in Seoul on Tuesday, Lim Hyun-taek, the hard-line leader of the Korean Medical Association, said he will push for its members to enter an indefinite strike on June 27 if the government rejects its demands to completely scrap the plans to increase medical school admissions.
+At a rally with thousands of doctors in Seoul on Tuesday, Lim Hyun-taek, the hard-line leader of the Korean Medical Association, said he would push for its members to enter an indefinite strike on June 27 if the government rejects its demands to completely scrap plans to increase medical school admissions.
 KMA is the country’s largest doctors’ lobby with more than 100,000 members.

 South Korean Deputy Health Minister Jun Byung-wang said the one-day strike by clinics and the walkout by SNU-affiliated medical professors haven’t immediately caused significant problems in medical services.